25 March – Working Class Irish Literature

-What does it mean to be Irish and drawn from the bottom of an archaic and persistent class structure?
-In the recent years of political and social turbulence in the UK state of the nation debates have become commonplace and discussion on the representation of working class lives in literature has become a hot topic.
+In the recent years of political and social turbulence in the UK, state of the nation debates have become commonplace and discussion on the representation of working class lives in literature has become a hot topic.
 A clearer recognition is emerging that publishers must overcome barriers of class and social mobility with the same level of commitment that has developed to respond to inequities in relation to race, disability and gender.
-Recent non-fiction books have made significant contributions to such debates (Chavs – the Demonization of the Working Class; Know Your Place: Essays on the Working Class and the History of Irish Working-Class Writing) and helped to highlight the marginalisation of working class voices and, conversely, the rich and various history of working class writing.
+A false notion persisted beyond the early years of the state that Ireland was a classless society, but shared political struggles cannot erase huge differences of opportunity and wealth.
+Recent non-fiction books have made significant contributions to such debates across both countries (Chavs – the Demonization of the Working Class; Know Your Place: Essays on the Working Class and the History of Irish Working-Class Writing) and helped to highlight the marginalisation of working class voices and, conversely, the rich and various history of working class writing.
 We are delighted to bring together two writers whose work has embraced their origins and created compelling fictions peopled by working class characters.

 ‘…when I began writing I wanted to imitate my heroes, to take ordinary, everyday people and make them the centre of the story, as James Joyce does in Dubliners, or as Kevin Barry and Lisa McInerney do with their spot-on, lyrical descriptions of small city lives today.’Kit de Waal in The Guardian